Back to Living Real Change

 Why do paper cuts hurt so much?

 The disproportionate amount of pain caused by a tiny paper cut is mind-blowing.
-These cuts typically occur on fingertips, which are among the most sensitive parts of the body.
+These cuts typically occur on the fingertips, which are among the most sensitive parts of the body.
 In fact, they are made up of complex tissue for good reason.

 Pain receptors in the fingertips